marcoman/cpp-lma/assignments/12-two-dim-arrays/README-12.md

 ## Flattened two-dimensional array
 - Repeat the previous exercise, but with the data "flattened" into a one-dimensional array
 - Why is this useful?

+The flattened array is useful for CPU-based memory access, where we benefit from operating on a contiguous and sequential set of memory.

+However, I know that if I do GPU-based memory access, I will want to ensure I utilize memory in 2D so I can allocated threads in parallel.
+A true 2D matrix makes sense.